Key Points

 Little’s Law has been adapted and used as a simple metric for measuring the velocity of a process.
 This article will discuss the history and derivation of Little’s Law and its adaptation, PLT, as well as the benefits of using it as a measurement of the process.

-Overview: What is Little’s Law?
+What Is Little’s Law?

 The original formula of L=λW was developed and published by Philip M. Morse, who challenged his readers to prove that the relationship did not hold for all applications.
-In words, the long-term average number L of customers in a queue or line is equal to the long-term average effective arrival rate λ of customers multiplied by the average time W that a customer spends in the queue.
-Little published an article in 1961 showing a proof that confirmed that the relationship is valid for all systems and applications.
+In other words, the long-term average number L of customers in a queue or line is equal to the long-term average effective arrival rate λ of customers multiplied by the average time W that a customer spends in the queue.

-Michael George of the George Group and others adapted this concept and applied it to lean manufacturing.
-The definition then took on two interchangeable names, Little’s Law and Process Lead Time (PLT).
 While Little had intended his formula to be used in a Queuing Theory context, it turned out that it had perfect application to the concept of Lean.
 PLT and Little’s Law then became classic metrics for measuring process velocity.

 For the application to Lean and PLT, the components of the formula were rearranged so that PLT, or Little’s Law, became PLT=WIP/ER.
-In words, the Process Lead Time, PLT (the time it takes for an object to go through a process from when it first enters the process until it exits the process) is equal to the WIP or Work in Process (average number of items in the queue or line) divided by the ER or Exit Rate (average number of items that exit the process per a specified unit of time).
+In other words, the Process Lead Time, PLT (the time it takes for an object to go through a process from when it first enters the process until it exits the process) is equal to the WIP or Work in Process (average number of items in the queue or line) divided by the ER or Exit Rate (average number of items that exit the process per a specified unit of time).

 To illustrate Little’s Law, let’s use a classic example that is presented in many Lean Six Sigma training classes.
 Let’s say you took your family to Disney World for a short vacation.
 Your goal is to select the best rides for the kids so that they spend the least amount of time in line.
 If we use PLT as your decision measurement, how would that work?